Exhibitions

 Learn more about exhibitions at City Hall here

-As part of the City of Irvine’s Fine Arts Program, the Great Park Gallery and Artist Studios present a varied exhibition program from year to year, with shows scheduled 12 to 24 months in advance.
+As part of the City of Irvine’s Fine Arts Program, the Great Park Gallery and Great Park Studio present a varied exhibition program from year to year, with shows scheduled 12 to 24 months in advance.
 For more information, see the Exhibition Proposal Requirement form here.

 Great Park Gallery